2014 Study of the United States Institutes for Secondary School Educators and Scholars

-This Institute will provide a multinational group of 30 experienced secondary school teachers with a deeper understanding of U.S. society, education, and culture - past and present.
-The focus of the Institute will be on providing materials for participants to develop high school level curricula about the United States.
+These two Institutes provides a multinational group of 20 experienced secondary school educators with a deeper understanding of U.S. society, education, and culture – past and present.
+They provide materials for participants to develop high school level curricula about the United States.
 To this end, the Institute may be organized around a central theme or themes in U.S. civilization.
 Through a combination of traditional, multi-disciplinary, and interdisciplinary approaches, program content will elucidate the history and evolution of U.S. institutions and values, broadly defined.
-The program will also serve to illuminate contemporary political, social, and economic debates in American society.
-The four week academic residency will be complemented by a two week study tour.
-The Institute host will be determined at a later date.
+The four-week academic residency is complemented by a one-week study tour to showcase the rich cultural, geographic, and ethnic diversity of the United States.
+The University of Illinois will host one Institute for teachers; the hosts for two additional Institutes (one for teachers and one for administrators) will be decided at a later date.

 SUSI Programs for University-Level and Faculty Members